 Make sure as well that you name the beneficiaries of your retirement plans and life insurance policies.

-Bottom line; don’t wait to discuss your wishes with those who are closest to you.
+Bottom line: Don’t wait to discuss your wishes with those who are closest to you.
 We may think we are invincible singulars, but we’re not.
 Take the time to put things down on paper.
-It’s just part of making sure you will enjoy your independent life to the fullest — just as you wished.
+It’s simply part of making sure you will enjoy your independent life to the fullest — just as you wished.